-AUTOMATIC OVERDRIVE (D): This position is for normal driving.
+DRIVE (D): This position is for normal driving.
+It provides the best fuel economy for your vehicle.
 If you need more power for passing, and you are:

 - Going less than 35 mph (55 km/h), push your accelerator pedal about halfway down. - Going about 35 mph (55 km/h) or more, push the accelerator all the way down.